Thermal insulation materials: embodied energy necessary for the manufacture of the most common insulating materials.

-Indeed; as an insulator makes it possible, it is its primary role, to save energy, it is therefore essential that the energy which it made it possible to save during its lifetime, be greater than its gray energy.
+Indeed; as an insulator makes it possible, this is its primary role, to save energy, it is therefore essential that the energy which it has enabled to save during its lifetime is greater than its embodied energy.
 If this is not the case, it is better not to use this insulation at all ...

 When choosing and installing an insulating material, you must therefore:

 - choose the type of insulation best suited to your situation (bulk, rolls, panels, etc.),